FreyasCode/Bioinformatics-Projects/README.md

 ---

-## 📁 Assignment 1: Pairwise Sequence Alignment
+## 📁 Project 1: Pairwise Sequence Alignment

 **Goal:**
 Align a query DNA sequence against a set of target sequences using a custom **dynamic programming** algorithm.